SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 **Todays Topics**: Arrays, loops and much more ES6.
 Already have done my login form , working on styling now.
 Will spare few more days to be 100% what have I doing and than go hard with rest of the course.

+### DAY 17. / 25th September 2018.
+Wednesday
+**Todays Progress**: Time to continue with JS ES6.
+Even that I have been extreme busy last few days still managed my at least 1hr code time for a challenge.
+Now time to go and smash Js certification.

+**Todays Topics**:

+**Link to work:**